 While these predictions obviously didn't bear fruit, the laws of exponential population growth are still in effect, and unchecked human population growth cannot continue indefinitely.
 Efforts to moderate population control led to the one-child policy in China, which imposes fines on urban couples who have more than one child.
-Due to the fact that some couples wish to have a male heir, many Chinese
+Due to the fact that some couples wish to have a male heir, many Chinese couples continue to have more than one child.
+The effectiveness of the policy in limiting overall population growth is controversial, as is the policy itself.
+Moreover, there are stories of female infanticide having occurred in some of the more rural areas of the country.
+These results are not the goal.
+However, the United Nations estimates the future world population size to be 11.2 billion people by the year 2100.
+It is hard to imagine how that number of individuals will be supported at full health given the challenges we already see happening.

-In spite of population control policies, the human population continues to grow.
-The United Nations estimates the future world population size to be 11.2 billion people by the year 2100.
-There is no way to know whether human population growth will moderate to the point where the crisis described by Dr. Ehrlich will be averted.
-Another consequence of population growth is the change and degradation of the natural environment.
+Another consequence of population growth that can be avoided without direct control of human population is the change and degradation of the natural environment.
 Many countries have attempted to reduce the human impact on climate change by limiting their emission of greenhouse gases.
 However, a global climate change treaty remains elusive, and many underdeveloped countries trying to improve their economic condition may be less likely to agree with such provisions without compensation if it means slowing their economic development.
 Furthermore, the role of human activity in causing climate change has become a hotly debated socio-political issue in some developed countries, including the United States, despite the overwhelming scientific evidence.
-Thus, we enter the future with considerable uncertainty about our ability to curb human population growth and protect our environment to maintain the carrying capacity for the human species.
+Thus, we enter the future with considerable uncertainty about the interaction of human population growth with the environmental impact predicted should less developed countries consume resources at a rate similar to that in the United States.